-Writing

 WR 121 English Composition 4

 WR 122 English Composition 4

 or WR 227 Technical Writing

+• · u · • • · · · · · · arneution

-SP 111 Fundamentals of Public Speaking 3 or SP 114 Argumentation and Critical Discourse or SP 115 Introduction to Intercultural Communication n or SP 218 Interpersonal Communication or SP 219 Small Group Communication Mathematics MTH 111 College Algebra 4 (or higher for u which Intermediate Algebra is a prerequisite) its with HHP prefix) courses (1 credit each) are not to be duplicated 3
+SP 111 Fundamentals of Public Speaking 3

+or SP 114 Argumentation and Critical Discourse

+or SP 115 Introduction to Intercultural Communication

+or SP 218 Interpersonal Communication

+or SP 219 Small Group Communication

+MTH 105 Intro to Contemporary Mathematics 4 (or higher for which Intermediate Algebra is a prerequisite)

+Health (3 credits with HHP prefix) 3 HHP activity courses (1 credit each) are not to be duplicated

-(See pages 47 and 48 for course listings.
+(See pages 49 and 50 for course listings.
 One of the courses must be a cultural literacy course, designated with an asterisk.)